Aref-Akminasi/aws-developer-associate/SQS&SNS.md

 ## General

-- SNS = Simple Noticiation Service
+- SNS = Simple Notification Service
 - SNS max message size = 256 KB
 - SNS Push data to subscribers
 - Each subscriber to the topic will get all the messages by default